Charmve/AR-DAO/README.md

 We appreciate all contributions and thank all the contributors!

 This is still a work in progress.
 [Contributions](CONTRIBUTING.md) are welcomed!
-Pull a request or/and issues.
+Pull a request or/and issue.

 <a href="https://github.com/Charmve/AR-DAO/graphs/contributors"><img src="https://contrib.rocks/image?repo=Charmve/AR-DAO" /></a>